 appointments that have been re-scheduled will also attract liability

-if a third party (e.g. health insurance providers or personal injury
+be liable if a third party (e.g. health insurance providers or personal injury

 solicitors) is paying.
 Any legal fees expended to recover unpaid fees

 will also attract liability.